sourcegraph/appdash/README.md

 ## Development

 Appdash uses [go-bindata](https://github.com/jteeuwen/go-bindata) to package HTML templates with the appdash binary for distribution.
-This means that if you want to modify the template data in `traceapp/tmpl` you'll need to first build using the `debug` build tag, which makes the template data be reloaded from disk live.
+This means that if you want to modify the template data in `traceapp/tmpl` you'll need to first build using the `dev` build tag, which makes the template data be reloaded from disk live.

 After you're finished making changes to the templates, always run `go generate` so that the `data.go` file is updated for normal Appdash users that aren't interested in modifying the template data.